JAlcocerT/JAlcocerT/content/blog/ssg-gatsby-ghost.md

 * <https://www.gatsbyjs.com/plugins/@ccalamos/gatsby-source-googlemaps-static/?=google>

 2. **Gatsby GitHub Repository**: Another way to discover Gatsby plugins is by visiting the Gatsby GitHub repository, specifically the "plugins" section.
 The repository is located at [https://github.com/gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby), and you can find plugins in the "plugins" directory.

-Please note that the availability and organization of plugins may have changed since my last update in September 2021.
-I recommend visiting the official Gatsby documentation or community resources for the most up-to-date information on Gatsby plugins.

 https://www.gatsbyjs.com/docs/how-to/images-and-media/using-gatsby-plugin-image/